EMDR Therapy Sessions: What to Expect

 In recent years, EMDR’s applications have grown into treatments for a broader range of issues, including substance abuse disorders, panic disorders, eating disorders, emotional distress, and other mental health issues.
 In this post, you’ll learn the details, such as the uses and benefits of EMDR and how you can get started today.

 Are you ready to take control of your mental health?
-Zinnia Healing can help.
+Zinnia Health can help.
 Reach out to our caring specialists to learn more about our wide range of mental health and substance abuse treatment options.

 The Phases of EMDR

 During the first phase of EMDR, your counselor reviews your history with you to identify the distressing memories and targets for EMDR processing.

 Your counselor works with you to identify and develop healthy ways to cope with negative thoughts and emotional distress.
 You can start using these skills as soon as you leave your therapy session.

 During these intensive sessions, you work through specific memories and negative beliefs with your counselor while engaging in bilateral simulation, including eye movements and repeated gentle taps.
 These sessions work to turn negative sensations into positive ones.